abraunegg/onedrive/docs/usage.md

 ERROR: Invalid skip_file entry '.*' detected
 ```

-### Naming Conventions for Local Files and Folders
+### Guidelines for Naming Local Files and Folders in the Synchronisation Directory
-In the synchronisation directory, it's crucial to adhere to the [Windows naming conventions](https://docs.microsoft.com/windows/win32/fileio/naming-a-file) for your files and folders.
+When naming your files and folders in the synchronisation directory, it is important to follow the [Windows naming conventions](https://docs.microsoft.com/windows/win32/fileio/naming-a-file) for your files and folders.

-If you happen to have two files with the same names but different capitalisation, our application will make an effort to handle it.
-However, when there's a clash within the namespace, the file causing the conflict won't be synchronised.
-Please note that this behaviour is intentional and won't be addressed.
+Moreover, Microsoft OneDrive does not adhere to POSIX standards.
+As a result, if you have two files with identical names differing only in capitalisation, the OneDrive Client for Linux will try to manage this.
+However, in cases of naming conflicts, the conflicting file or folder will not synchronise.
+This is a deliberate design choice and will not be modified.
+To avoid such issues, you should rename any conflicting local files or folders.

 ### Compatibility with curl
 If your system uses curl < 7.47.0, curl will default to HTTP/1.1 for HTTPS operations, and the client will follow suit, using HTTP/1.1.